|

 SERLING's The Twilight Zone.

-most touching episode, "The After-Hours," portraying a department store
+senseless, and most touching episode, "The After-Hours," portraying a

-mannequin briefly endowed with a normal life who has forgotten, and must be
+department store mannequin briefly endowed with a normal life who has forgotten,

-reminded of, her true nature so that she can return to immobility and pass on
+and must be reminded of, her true nature so that she can return to immobility

-she is one of them, Francis's preternatural childishness makes the episode
+recalling that she is one of them, Francis's preternatural childishness makes

-work, and while others might look askance at the statement, I trust everyone
+the episode work, and while others might look askance at the statement, I trust

-will realize that I mean it as a sincere compliment when I say that nobody but Anne
+everyone will realize that I mean it as a sincere compliment when I say that

-Francis could have portrayed that department store mannequin so well.
+nobody but Anne Francis could have portrayed that department store mannequin so

 |